bschandramohan/PyConnect/README.md

 * Note division is always float even for integer numbers (use // for integer results)
 * type(obj) to get the type
 * Methods like float(), str() for conversion
+* Note that -1 evaluates to True.
+  * False only for 0 Numbers, empty lists, None and False
 * fstring - f"Value of reminder={reminder}"
 * if: elif: else: syntax instead of if, else if, else
   * no support for when (or java - switch)